-Coordination is needed because, as much as the study and invocation of ecological complexity continue to grow in the scientific literature, there is also persistent imprecision in how ecologists refer to “complexity” in their work.
+Coordination between ecology and CSS is needed because the study and invocation of ecological complexity continues to grow in the scientific literature while there is also persistent imprecision in how ecologists use the term “complexity.”
 A search on the Web of Science for the word “Complexity” in the “Ecology” and “Environmental Sciences” categories matched 23,703 manuscripts published between 2000 and 2021 (search conducted on July 14th, 2021; Fig. 1a).
-The 71 reviews captured by this search discuss a broad range of topics, from the evolutionary novelty of venoms (36)(36) to the biogeochemistry of marine polysaccharides (37)(37), but none directly addresses what ecological complexity is or how it emerges (Table S1).
+The 71 review articles captured by this search discuss a broad range of topics, from the evolutionary novelty of venoms (36) to the biogeochemistry of marine polysaccharides (37), but none directly addresses what ecological complexity is or how it emerges from lower levels (Table S1).
 Instead, complexity is often used in a colloquial sense, implying that a study focuses on a system that is difficult to comprehend.
-In other words, “complex” is often mistaken by “complicated”.
-Based on these 71 reviews, the study of ecological complexity appears highly disorganized, with few common threads across an extensive body of literature.
-This lack of clarity will likely confound the communication of ideas, foster unnecessary debates, limit research progress, and hinder the translation of findings into practice (38)(38).
-Given the importance of understanding natural systems in the face of global change, seeking common ground in how we study and define complexity is not merely a semantic problem, but rather a pressing challenge of our times.
+In other words, “complex” is often mistaken by “complicated.”
+Based on the 71 review articles, the study of ecological complexity appears highly disorganized, with few common threads across an extensive body of literature.
+This lack of clarity will likely confound the communication of ideas, foster unnecessary debates, limit research progress, and hinder the translation of findings into practice (38).
+Given the importance of understanding natural systems in the face of global change, seeking common ground in how we study and define complexity is not merely a semantic problem, but instead, a pressing challenge for current science.

-To this end, we here we combine the strengths of a critical review, text mining, and ‘science of science’(39)(39) analyses (Fig.1).
-Specifically, we first assess how ecologists conceptualize complexity, and then suggest a more cohesive approach to the study of complex ecological systems centered around principles of CSS.
-We follow a three-pronged approach: (i) we review CSS literature to identify a list of features typically attributed to complex ecological systems (Fig. 1b; Table 1); (ii) we empirically assess the ecological literature to understand how these features relate to the study of ‘ecological complexity’ (Fig. 1c,d; results from the analyses illustrated in Figs. 2–5); and (iii) we leverage our critical review and generalities identified in our analysis to suggest a cohesive way forward in the study of complexity in ecology.
-This empirical approach allows us to face the historical challenge of understanding complexity in an innovative way: instead of defining the study of complexity from first principle reasoning, we quantitatively assess the literature to understand how ecologists have conceptualized complexity.
-Before addressing current practice in ecology and how to improve apparent confusion in the study of ecological complexity, we contextualize our work by providing a brief account of the history of CSS and by describing the philosophy underlying CSS within the broader study of complexity.
+To this end, here combine the strengths of a critical review, text mining, and ‘science of science’(39) analyses (Fig.1).
+We first assess how ecologists conceptualize complexity following a three-pronged approach: (i) we review CSS literature to identify a list of features typically attributed to complex ecological systems (Fig. 1b; Table 1); (ii) we assess the ecological literature to understand how these features relate to the study of ‘ecological complexity’ (Fig. 1c,d; results from the analyses illustrated in Figs. 2–5); and (iii) we leverage our critical review and generalities identified in our analysis to suggest a cohesive way forward in the study of complexity in ecology.
+This empirical approach allows us to face the longstanding challenges of understanding complexity : instead of defining the study of complexity from first principle reasoning, we quantitatively assess the literature to understand how ecologists have conceptualized complexity.
+Before addressing current practices and how to improve apparent confusion in the study of ecological complexity, we contextualize our work by providing a brief account of the history of CSS and by describing the philosophy underlying CSS within the broader study of complexity.

 A BRIEF HISTORY OF COMPLEX SYSTEM SCIENCE